The-Marcy-Lab-School-Code-Challenges/cc-js-fluency-04/README.md

     ]
     ```

-3. Write a function named `orderedAlumni` that takes an array of objects and sorts the objects by the age of the alumni from oldest to youngest.
+3. Write a function named `orderedAlumni` that takes an array of objects and sorts the objects by the age property, in order of oldest to youngest.

     ```jsx
     orderedAlumni(alumni) // returns [